Huafa withdrew from a land project and suffered a loss of 1.35 billion yuan.

 - In 2024, the equity land - acquisition amount was 6.8 billion yuan, ranking 31st in the industry.
 The land - acquisition - to - sales ratio was 18.92%.

-In 2022 and 2023, Huafa aggressively acquired land and also carried out a series of mergers and acquisitions.
-It continuously thickened its assets through consolidation to dilute its debt level.
+In 2022 and 2023, Huafa actively acquired land and also carried out a series of mergers and acquisitions.
+It continuously increased its assets through consolidation to dilute its debt level.

-During the same period, Huafa actively recruited talents in the industry.
-More than 20 marketing executives with backgrounds in enterprises such as China Overseas Land & Investment, Vanke, Longfor, and Seazen, including Li Ting, Zhang Wen, Zhang Jian, Wang Xiaofeng, Meng Wei, Shao Changkui, Zhang Daoyuan, Xu Ke, Shi Yu, Liang Jun, Zhou Chao, Zheng Feng, Du Xiaohui, Bao Liaoxin, Zhang Xin, and Guo Renyi, successively joined Huafa.
+During the same period, Huafa aggressively recruited people in the industry.
+More than 20 marketing executives with backgrounds in enterprises such as China Overseas, Vanke, Longfor, and Seazen, including Li Ting, Zhang Wen, Zhang Jian, Wang Xiaofeng, Meng Wei, Shao Changkui, Zhang Daoyuan, Xu Ke, Shi Yu, Liang Jun, Zhou Chao, Zheng Feng, Du Xiaohui, Bao Liaoxin, Zhang Xin, and Guo Renyi, successively joined Huafa.

-The "crazy" period only lasted for two years, and then it lost its momentum.
-Because Huafa did not have its own star product line.
-Marketing planning could be quickly solved by introducing talents, but product - building ability requires a certain amount of time to accumulate.
+The "crazy" expansion only lasted for two years, and then it lost momentum.
+Because Huafa doesn't have its own star product line.
+Marketing planning can be quickly solved by introducing talents, but product ability requires a certain amount of time to accumulate.

-Since 2024, Huafa has actively shrunk its layout, no longer taking on projects in second - and third - tier cities, and only focusing on about 10 first - tier and quasi - first - tier cities.
+Since 2024, Huafa has actively shrunk its layout, stopped doing projects in second - and third - tier cities, and only focused on about 10 first - tier and quasi - first - tier cities.

 Huafa is rarely seen in the land market.
-In the first half of 2025, Huafa only bid for and obtained 2 residential land parcels in Chengdu, with a total equity amount of approximately 1.26 billion yuan.
+In the first half of 2025, Huafa only bid for and obtained 2 residential land plots in Chengdu, with a total equity amount of about 1.26 billion yuan.

-However, the previous counter - cyclical expansion has left a "drag" on the financial statements.
-After 2022, Huafa's net profit has declined at an accelerated pace.
-The cash - flow ratio, which measures the enterprise's financial risk, has dropped to 0.05.
+However, the previous counter - cycle expansion has left a "drag" on the financial statements.
+Since 2022, Huafa's net profit has been declining year by year.
+The cash - flow ratio, which measures the financial risk of an enterprise, has dropped to 0.05.

-With a large number of projects like the Qianhai Ice and Snow World being tied up, Huafa's inventory turnover rate at the end of 2024 dropped to 0.07 times per year, far lower than the average of about 0.3 times per year for listed real - estate enterprises, and there is a large amount of inventory to be digested.
+With the inventory precipitation of some projects, Huafa's inventory turnover rate at the end of the first quarter of 2025 dropped to 0.07 times/year, far lower than the average value of about 0.3 times/year for listed real - estate enterprises, and there is a large amount of inventory to be digested.

 Source: Xueqiu